respoke/sample-respoke-ios/README.md

 ```
 $ ./build_webrtc_libs
 ```
-This will build the massive WebRTC source, combine the assorted libraries into a single universal simulator/device compatible library, and then replace the compiled library and associated headers inside of the Respoke iOS project with the new ones.
+This will build the massive WebRTC source, combine the assorted libraries into universal simulator/device compatible libraries, and then replace the compiled libraries and associated headers inside of the Respoke iOS project with the new ones.
 Once it completes successfully, you should be able to open the XCode project, recompile and go.

 If you encounter an error during the build phase, there are a multitude of things that could have gone wrong.
 If you see this error in particular:
 ```